 - Mind-Control Music: It's all in the mic's name.
 While the usual methods are still used, they're also shown to be used as tools to convince or calm down a homicidal rampage.

 - Power Trio: Each division's groups are comprised of three members.

-- IKEBUKURO WEST GAME PARK, the title of Buster Bros!!!'s division song, is the name of an urban mystery novel and television series that takes place in Ikebukuro.
+- IKEBUKURO WEST GAME PARK, the title of Buster Bros!!!'s division song, is very close to the name of an urban mystery novel and television series that takes place in Ikebukuro.

-- On April Fool's Day 2019, Buster Bros!!! performed a rap remix of the King of Prism version of "EAZY DO DANCE".
+- On April Fool's Day 2019, Buster Bros!!! performed a rap remix of the King of Prism version of EZ DO DANCE.

 - In Ichiro's solo, Ore ga Ichiro:

 - Sliding Scale of Gender Inequality: Of the men and women being separated variant, which leads to some In-Universe Unfortunate Implications of what happens/happened to families.
 Men can only enter the women's district with permission.
-Their current world doesn't seem to be entirely built on sexism, however, as the background character women observed in the Drama CDs from Chuuoku so far don't seem to have a problem with Hifumi note or the other male characters.
-The same cant be said for the leaders of government itself.
-Though its currently unclear if every government official shares the same views as the Prime Minister.
+Their current world doesn't seem to be entirely built on sexism, however, as the background women observed in the Drama CDs from Chuoku so far don't seem to have a problem with Hifumi note or the other male characters.
+The same can't be said for the leaders of government itself, though it's currently unclear if every government official shares the same views as the Prime Minister.

-- Tokyo Is the Center of the Universe: All those divisions?
-Just Tokyonote , as usual.
+- Tokyo Is the Center of the Universe: The four main divisions?
+Just Tokyo note as usual.

 - We Used to Be Friends: The ex-members of The Dirty Dawg.
 However, it may just be the Ichiro-Samatoki and the Jakurai-Ramuda pairs that don't get along anymore, as Ichiro and Ramuda are shown to still be friendly with each other, and Samatoki and Jakurai also seem to be on good terms.